 Rightly conducted exegesis means using several tools in order to arrive at what the writer is trying to convey to the reader.
 It additionally includes comprehending and analyzing both the literary and cultural context of Biblical verses and then using them to compare with verses elsewhere in Scripture to determine what God is saying.
-Exegesis, in short, means to dig out from a passage its inherent meaning.
-Eisegesis, on the other hand, is the approach of interpreting passages by reading into them a particular meaning that is not at all evident or clear.
+Exegesis, in short, is to dig out from a passage what it inherently means.
+Eisegesis, on the other hand, is the approach of interpreting passages by reading into them a particular belief that is not at all evident or clear.

 Taken together, the two types of Exegesis state that some can study God's word believing he himself was the inspiration behind it while others study the Scriptures from the point of view that it is just a mere collection of made up stories, myths, tall tales, etc.